Back

 Spam

 Marking the message as spam won't guarantee that future emails from that sender will be treated as spam.
-So for good measure, you should also take a look at 'How to Block Senders'.
+So, for good measure, you should also take a look at 'How to Block Senders'.

 Not Spam

-This tells us that you're happy to receive this type of email and we’ll eventually send it to your Inbox instead of automatically putting it in your Spam folder.
+This tells us that you're happy to receive this type of email, and we’ll eventually send it to your Inbox instead of automatically putting it in your Spam folder.

 You can set up an unlimited number of filters that will automatically sort any of your incoming emails to the folders of your choice, including the Spam folder.

-5. If you have more than one rule you wish to apply to a filter, use the Add and Delete icons on the right-hand side of the pop-up window to expand the selection criteria
+6. If you have more than one rule you wish to apply to a filter, use the Add and Delete icons on the right-hand side of the pop-up window to expand the selection criteria

-6. Now you need to tell BT Mail what action should be taken when it detects any of the conditions you've defined in an incoming email.
-You have a number of options:
+7. Now, you need to tell BT Mail what action should be taken when it detects any of the conditions you've defined for an incoming email within the Set rule action.

 • Move to folder - offers a drop-down menu of all existing folders in your BT Mail account, including the Trash folder.
 Select the folder from the list